 Barn Owl Longevity

 Knowing how long birds live is one of the many questions answered by our national bird ringing scheme run by the British Trust for Ornithology.
 Ring a chick and if it’s found (usually when it dies) you can find out how long it lived.
-Repeat this year after year and you’ll build a picture of the species life expectancy, mortality causes, and a whole host of other interesting information.
+Repeat this year after year and you’ll build a picture of the species life expectancy, mortality causes, and a whole host of other interesting and useful information.

 For British Barn Owls we’ve learned that the average life expectancy, above 5 weeks old, is only about 18 months.
 Those that survive more than 12 months typically go on to live until their fourth year.